Deputy Prime Minister of India: 1947–1950

 Since 1947, there have been 7 different deputy prime ministers.
 The first was Vallabhbhai Patel of the Indian National Congress party, who was sworn in on 15 August 1947, when India gained independence from the British Raj.
 Serving until his death in December 1950, Patel remains India's longest-serving deputy prime minister.

 1967–1969

 After Patel, the post was vacant until Morarji Desai became the second deputy prime minister in 1967 and has the second-longest tenure.
 Morarji Desai and Charan Singh were the deputy prime ministers who later became Prime Minister of India.

 After Desai, the post was vacant again for almost 10 years.

 1979–1980

-In less than a year there were 3 different deputy prime ministers, Jagjivan Ram and Yashwantrao Chavan became deputy prime ministers consecutively without the break in different ministries.
+In less than a year there were 3 different deputy prime ministers, Charan Singh and Jagjivan Ram became deputy prime ministers simultaneously under one ministry, and they were consecutively followed by Yashwantrao Chavan without any break, who became deputy prime minister in a different ministry.

 After Chavan, the post was vacant again for almost 10 years.

 1989–1991

 Devi Lal is the only deputy prime minister to represent both parties in the same post.
 The post was vacant for 100 days between the two terms of Devi Lal.

 After Lal, the post was vacant again for more than 11 years.